10 Day Trips From Melbourne

 2. The Healesville Wildlife Sanctuary

-I love the Healesville Sanctuary.
-It’s a unique wildlife sanctuary in Australia.
-If you want to see Australian animals, this is a first choice place that should be on your bucket list.
-Located 70 km in East Melbourne, it’s an easy drive from Melbourne within the Yarra Valley.
-It is a great idea for a day out in nature.
+It is an excellent idea for a day out in nature.
 Plan 4-5 hours to be able to take part in some of the educational shows.
 I attended the platypus show and the birds of prey.
-I can highly recommend combining this beautiful day trip to Healesville with a Yarra Valley Tour, if you are into food-and-wine, to make the most of your day.
+I recommend combining this beautiful day trip to Healesville with a Yarra Valley Tour if you are a foodie and like wine.

 Road Trip Distance: 60 km from Melbourne to Healesville Sanctuary via M3.